kube-academy/katacoda-scenarios/kubectl/intro.md

-This scenario will introduce you to the basic kubectl commands.
-You'll learn how to navigate through your cluster.
+This scenario will introduce you to the basic `kubectl` commands.
+You'll learn how to use the CLI tool to navigate through your cluster.